Our Board of Trustees

 - Elizabeth Kitcatt

-A graduate of the University of Cambridge in Classics and English, Elizabeth holds an honorary MA from Cambridge and a Masters in Language and Literature in Education from the Institute of Education, University of London.
+Elizabeth holds a degree in Classics and English from the University of Cambridge and a MA in Language and Literature in Education from the Institute of Education, University of London.

 - Nadeem Kiyani